ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 #### Before continuing to the remaining parts of the demo, please make sure you have set up [TinyGarble](https://github.com/esonghori/TinyGarble), [Verilog2SCD](/Verilog2SCD) and either of [Synopsys Design Compiler](https://www.synopsys.com/implementation-and-signoff/rtl-synthesis-test/design-compiler-graphical.html) or [Yosys Open SYnthesis Suite](http://www.clifford.at/yosys/).

+### Step 1: Write a Verilog module

-First we write the Verilog code for the MAC operation using the modules for arithmetic and logical operations presented in the [Synthesis Library](/SynthesisLibrary/syn_lib).
+First, we write the Verilog code for the MAC operation using the modules for arithmetic and logical operations presented in the [Synthesis Library](/SynthesisLibrary/syn_lib).
 The Verilog code is given in [mac.sv](/demo/vdp/mac.sv).
 Let us have a look at different parts of the code.

 ```SystemVerilog
 module mac #(parameter N = 8, M = N, L = 64)(